junxit/us-congress-bills-109/metadata.md

 - 2006-03-16 — Introduced in House
 - 2006-03-16 — Introduced in House
 - 2006-03-16 — Referred to the House Committee on the Judiciary.
+- 2006-05-01 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2006-05-12 — Referred to the Subcommittee on Immigration, Border Security, and Claims.
+- 2006-05-18 — Subcommittee Hearings Held.
+- 2006-09-27 — Committee Consideration and Mark-up Session Held.
+- 2006-09-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-12-05 — Placed on the Union Calendar, Calendar No. 427.
+- 2006-12-05 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-715.
+- 2006-12-05 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-715.